adrienchaton/BERGAN/README.md

 minimal requirements, can be installed with pip in a python3 virtualenv (pip install -r requirements.txt)

-these requirements do not cover the data preparation pipelines edscribed at the bottom of the readme
+these requirements do not cover the data preparation pipelines described at the bottom of the readme

 ## TODO